javvadimanikanta-source/Pyflow-MultiFormat-ETL-Pipeline/README.md

 The dataset contains taxi trip details such as pickup time, dropoff time, passenger count, trip distance, fare amount, pickup location, and dropoff location.
 Large raw datasets are not included in this repository because of file size.
 ---
+## Dataset Size Tested
+This pipeline was tested using NYC Yellow Taxi trip data with around 3.8 million records.
+For faster testing and demo recording, I used configurable row processing with 100,000 rows.
+The same ETL flow is used for extraction, validation, transformation, export, database loading, and reporting.
+---
 ## Current Scope
 The current validation and transformation logic is based on taxi trip data.
-However, the project structure can be reused for other datasets by changing:
+The project structure can be reused for other datasets by changing:
 * Required columns
 * Validation rules
 * Transformation logic